CyberT33N/android-cheat-sheet/README.md

 2. Boot into recovery e.g. Orange Fox and then create Backup.
 Select everything and use as storage your micro sd card
 - Will only work with external sd card in most cases if you want to backup everything.
 However, this was only the case for Orange Fox.
 I remember for Pitch Black recovery I had no such problems.
 But I can not remember anymore if I created the backup to my internal storage or to the micro sd

-3. [OPTIONAL] Copy Backup to your PC (You can use adb commands in recovery mode):
+3. Copy Backup to your PC (You can use adb commands in recovery mode):
 ```
 adb pull sdcard1/Fox /home/UserNameHere/android/backup
 ```

+4. Notice that your backup at your sd card is not encrypted.
+After you copied the backup to your pc you should copy the backup from the sd card back to the encrypted internal storage of your device.
+They easiest way is by using a file manager apk